Almah (band): Biography

 The band's first album, Almah, was released in the second half of 2006.
 Besides singing, Edu Falaschi also produced the record, composed all the songs and wrote all the lyrics.
 The album was recorded in Finland and Brazil with musicians such as Emppu Vuorinen (guitars – Nightwish), Lauri Porra (bass – Stratovarius) and Casey Grillo (drums – Kamelot), and special guest appearances of Mike Stone (guitars – Queensrÿche), Edu Ardanuy (guitars – Dr. Sin) and Sizão Machado (bass – Tom Jobim, Chico Buarque and others), among others.
 The album received good reviews in rock magazines and websites worldwide.
 Falaschi was called one of the best singers by Burrn! magazine readers (Japan).

 In June 2007, Angra took a break for two years and Falaschi concentrated on his work with Almah.
 The solo project turned into a band with a stable line-up.

-Falaschi: Angra really stopped in 2007 in July.
+Falaschi: "Angra really stopped in 2007 in July.
 And then when I released the first album, it was the solo album, I knew that maybe in the future Almah could be a band.
-And when Angra really stopped, we didn’t know about Angra future and we didn’t know when we would come back with Angra.
-I decided in December 2007 to create a new Almah album, but as a real band, as a full time band.
+And when Angra really stopped, we didn't know about Angra future and we didn’t know when we would come back with Angra.
+I decided in December 2007 to create a new Almah album, but as a real band, as a full time band."

 Almah's second album, Fragile Equality, was released in October 2008.
-Besides Falaschi, who is handling the vocals, his Angra's band mate Felipe Andreoli on bass has participated in the band.
+Besides Falaschi, who is handling the vocals, his Angra's bandmate Felipe Andreoli on bass has participated in the band.
 Guitar player Marcelo Barbosa from Khallice joined the band before its first tour in August 2007.
 During pre-production stage of Fragile Equality, drummer Marcelo Moreira and second guitarist Paulo Schroeber joined Almah.
 All members have contributed actively to the songwriting process of Fragile Equality, with Falaschi and Andreoli being responsible for the production as well.
 The album was at Norcal Studios in 2008.
 Fragile Equality's lyrical concept is about "the balance between all the elements of the universe" based on a book that Edu is the co-writer for.
 The book "Fragile Equality - Equinox-Book 1" (done in manga style) is to be released sometime later, with a karaoke CD of the Fragile Equality album.